 Back to our time of sweet, or if you’d rather savory

-By candlelight your smile, still it sets me free.
+Like candlelight your smile still sets me free.